redis/redis-doc/commands/zrange.md

 @return

-@multi-bulk-reply: list of elements in the specified range (optionally with their scores).
+@array-reply: list of elements in the specified range (optionally with their scores).

 @examples